Cultural Investment Funding Programs

 Funding for this program is authorized by the City of Santa Fe Ordinance No. 1987-45, which earmarks Lodgers’ Tax for the Arts the “promotion and advertising of nonprofit attractions and nonprofit performing arts in Santa Fe.”
 NMSA “Lodgers’ Tax Act” (3-38-21) authorizes a municipality to use tax proceeds to defray costs of advertising, publicizing, and promoting tourism attractions within the area.
 Therefore, eligible organizations must play a role in promoting tourism and apply the funding received primarily towards the project’s promotional, advertising and marketing costs.

-Category D: Larger contract amounts for providing marketing/promotional services for major cultural events and year-round institutional programs.
+GLOBAL ARTS MARKETING: Larger contract amounts for providing marketing/promotional services for major cultural events and year-round institutional programs.
 Organizations also provide programs and services that support the Commission’s work in the areas of youth arts, economic growth, creative spaces and engagement.
+Marketing efforts reaching a national and international audience.
 Contracts are multiyear with audit and site visit requirements.
-Requests up $100,000; biannual deadline; one year contract, renewable for second year; full application/review process.
-Eligibility: Annual operating budget of $1 million+; project budget of $350,000+; minimum of 2 FTEs.
-Application deadline has passed.
-Next open application period is 2018.
+Requests up $150,000 per year; biannual deadline; one year contract, renewable for second year; full application/review process.
+Eligibility: Annual operating budget above $600,000; project budget of $350,000+; minimum of 4 FTEs.

-The Collaborative Arts Marketing Program is designed to develop citywide, multi-partner arts events for the purposes advertising, publicizing, and promoting tourist-related attractions, facilities and events, specifically as they relate to nonprofit art activities and nonprofit performing arts in Santa Fe.
-For the purpose of this program, collaborative arts marketing is defined as a complementing effort between two or more nonprofit arts organizations that is based on a common theme, art form, season/time of event, audience/desired audience, and/or geography.
+COLLABORATIVE ARTS MARKETING: The Collaborative Arts Marketing Program is designed to develop citywide, multi-partner arts events for the purposes advertising, publicizing, and promoting tourist-related attractions, facilities and events, specifically as they relate to nonprofit art activities and nonprofit performing arts in Santa Fe.
+For the purpose of this program, collaborative arts marketing is defined as a complementing effort between three or more nonprofit arts organizations that is based on a common theme, art form, season/time of event, audience/desired audience, and/or geography.
 The marketing effort must be designed to attract audiences to visit multiple partner events, venues, attractions, etc. through a single cohesive brand.
 The collaborative effort should provide value to other business sectors such as galleries, hotels and restaurants through affiliated partnership opportunities.
-Next open application period TBD.
+See RFP 20-22-P.